atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 at a high-level so we could clearly see the architecture without getting buried in equations.

-Now it's time to zoom a bit into some mathematical details of the Cost and Mixer Hamiltonians and their corresponding unitaries used in the QAOA's quantum circuit.
+Now it's time to zoom-in a bit into some mathematical details of the Cost and Mixer Hamiltonians and their corresponding unitaries used in the QAOA's quantum circuit.